 Charles Stuart Calverley Biography

-Charles Stuart Calverley (22 December 1831 – 17 February 1884) was an English poet and wit, celebrated as the literary father of the "university school of humour."
-Born in Martley, Worcestershire, he was originally named Charles Stuart Blayds.
-In 1852, his father, the Rev. Henry Blayds, reverted to the family's ancestral surname, Calverley, which had been changed in 1807.
+Charles Stuart Calverley (22 December 1831 – 17 February 1884) was an English poet, classical scholar, and wit, often hailed as the founder of the ‘university school of humour’ for his clever parodies and light verse.
+Born Charles Stuart Blayds in Martley, Worcestershire, his family reclaimed the name Calverley in 1852.

 Trivia About Charles Stuart Calverley